robfatland/cloudsecurity/GCP/STRIDES/README.md

 Big Query is a managed service.
 The idea is the User only worries about how to send data in; and how to run queries, and everything else is handled for you.

+Big Query has a built-in composer/editor with a RUN button to facilitate Big Query.